gtalarico/pyairtable/docs/source/substitutions.rst

     Default is 100.

 .. |kwarg_max_records| replace:: The maximum total number of
     records that will be returned.
+If this value is larger than `page_size` multiple requests will be needed to fetch all records.

 .. |kwarg_fields| replace:: Name of field or fields  to
     be retrieved.
 Default is all fields.